 Clearfield earned both her BA in International Community Development and her masters in International Educational Development from Boston University.
 She has over six years international work experience working with various education and public health programs across East Africa, including Kenya, Tanzania and Uganda.
 She also worked along with her husband, an HCP international fellow, with HCP programs in Nepal, India, Ghana, and Ethiopia.
 Clearfield brings nearly 10 years of nonprofit and NGO experience, including working on entrepreneurship development and program evaluation.

 Beth O’Grady, Operations/Raiser’s Edge Specialist

 Beth O’Grady began working with HCP in August 2012 as the Raisers Edge and Operations Specialist.
 Beth works on our database and donor management, as well as various other tasks.
 She has over nine years of nonprofit experience, mainly in development, as well as volunteer and program management.
-Beth grew up in Virginia where she earned her BBA at James Madison University.
-In 2004, Beth moved to Colorado to serve in Americorps, and ended up staying in Denver for several more years.
-While in Colorado, Beth earned her MBA from the University of Colorado and also met her husband, a native Vermonter.
-In the Fall of 2011, Beth moved to Vermont, and is currently living in Waterbury with her husband and their giant cat, Chase.
+O’Grady grew up in Virginia where she earned her BBA at James Madison University.
+In 2004, she moved to Colorado to serve in Americorps, and ended up staying in Denver for several more years.
+While in Colorado, she earned her MBA from the University of Colorado and also met her husband, a native Vermonter.
+In the Fall of 2011, she moved to Vermont, and is currently living in Waterbury with her husband and their giant cat, Chase.